igem0n/wifi-manager/readme.md

 - Automatic switch to hotspot mode when there is no known Wi-FI network and periodic rescan and reconnect attempt if any is available again.

-- Simple web page to see the current status and reconnect to another wifi network
+- Simple web page to see the current status and reconnect to another Wi-Fi network

 - REST API to:
   - Get available networks (`GET /wifi/available`).